SutekhVRC/VRCOSCQuery/VRChatOSCQueryBugs.md

 **Workaround:**
 - Certain mDNS implementations do not expect this behavior so you may need to induce separation of answers into additional answers.
-- Craft your own mDNS responses
+- Craft your own mDNS responses that always separate your PTR answer into the Answers section and the rest of the records into the Additional Answers.